Atisha Naik

-Atisha Naik is an Indian actress has been in the field of acting since she was 8 years old when she made her debut in a Marathi play, Good Bye Doctor as a child artist.
-She made her film debut with Mahesh Manjrekar's Hindi film Pran Jaye Par Vachan Na Jaye.
+Atisha Naik is an Indian actress and was 8 years old when she made her debut in a Marathi play, Good Bye Doctor as a child artist.
+She made her film debut with Mahesh Manjrekar's Hindi film Praan Jaye Par Shaan Na Jaye.
 Recently, she played an important role of a lady, Sarpanch in the national award-winning film Deool.

 She has worked in Marathi serials like Abhalmaya, Madhu Ithe An Chandra Tithe, Dilya Ghari Tu Sukhi Raha, Ghadlay Bighadlay, Fu Bai Fu (Zee Marathi), Sundara Manamadhe Bharli, Ya Gojirwanya Gharat, Ghadge & Suun (Colors Marathi), Bun Maska (Zee Yuva), Mansicha Chitrakar Toh, Pudhcha Paaul, Swapnanchya Palikadale (Star Pravah), etc.

 She has also appeared in Hindi serials like Taarak Mehta Ka Ooltah Chashmah, Ek Packet Umeed etc.

 Her Marathi film appearances in Manthan: Ek Amrut Pyala, Bandookya, Salaam and Deool were appreciated by both audience and critics.
 She has also acted in Hindi feature films like Lafangey Parindey and Wake Up Sid.